hans/langdetect/README.md

 In this command the argument `ge,ma` specifies that we'd like to perform language detection with German and Mandarin recordings.

+## Training

+The `prepare.py` script generates a directory with `devtest`, `evaltest`, and `train` Pickle files for each provided language.
+To train on this data, run the command

+    python nodules.py -d <data_dir> train

+The `nodules.py` script will train SVM and logistic regression models with default settings and output them to a local directory.
+Training can take anywhere from 5 minutes (baseline) to 24 hours (SVM, complex feature set, lots of data).

+## Testing

+You can use the same `nodules.py` script to evaluate trained models.
+The train phase should save model files with `.jbl` extensions.
+Provide such a file to the `nodules.py` script like so:

+    python nodules.py -d <data_dir> --model-in-file <model_file> -v test

 [1]: https://catalog.ldc.upenn.edu/LDC94S17
 [2]: http://www.nist.gov/itl/iad/mig/tools.cfm
 [3]: http://sox.sourceforge.net/